wiselencave/MDXReForged/README.md

 # MDX ReForged

-Experiments with reading the new Warcraft 3: Reforged MDX files.
+A cleaned-up, extended parser for Warcraft 3: Reforged `.mdx` model files.

-The project *should be* compliant with all of the models used in the current client (as of time of writing).
+This project is a fork of [barncastle/MDXReForged](https://github.com/barncastle/MDXReForged), originally started in 2019 as an experimental reader.
+Support has been expanded to cover MDX1000–MDX1200 formats, with architectural refactoring, improved null safety, and moderate performance improvements.

 ## Usage